 - Posts should be at least 700 words, but not exceed 2000 words.

-- Links or footnotes must be used to properly attribute others’ scholarship and reporting.
+- Links or footnotes must be used to properly attribute others’ scholarship, reporting, images, and media.
 The Metropole follows the Chicago Manual of Style for citation formatting.